maniacx/Battery-Health-Charging/docs/Device-Compatibility/Dell.md

 >
 > Require root privileges
 > {: .label .label-yellow .float-right}
-> It is possible to change mode or threshold using command-line in `terminal` without the extension.
+> It is possible to set charging mode or threshold using one or two command in `terminal`.
+> Command below are helpful :
+> * Prior to installing extension, to check compatibility.
+> * During debugging, to check if threshold can be applied and read using command-line correctly.
+> * Incase user decides to not use extension and prefer changing via command-line.
+>
 >
 > To set mode to Express mode<br>
 > `/opt/dell/dcc/cctk --PrimaryBattChargeCfg=Express`<br><br>